ljgiraldok/ecological_differentiation_Damburneya/README.md

 # ecological_differentiation_Damburneya
 A Spanish version of this information can be found below
-Una versión en español de esta información está disponible abajo, despues de la versión en inglés
+**Una versión en español de esta información está disponible abajo y en la tabla, después de la versión en inglés**

 This repository contains the code used to produce the statistical analyses, figures, tables and supplementary Data of the manuscript "Giraldo-Kalil et al. 2022.
-Patterns of leaf trait variation underlie ecological differences among sympatric tree species of Damburneya in a tropical rainforest (Am.
+Patterns of leaf trait variation underlie ecological differences among sympatric tree species of *Damburneya* in a tropical rainforest (Am.
 J. Bot.109(9): 1394-1409)."
 The article can be accessed at: https://doi.org/10.1002/ajb2.16056

 Data are available at:
 https://doi.org/10.6084/m9.figshare.20452599.v4

 Please, cite the data properly if you use them.
 Data citation is:
 "Giraldo-Kalil, Laura Judith; Núñez-Farfán, Juan (2022).
-Patterns of leaf trait variation underlie ecological differences among sympatric tree species of Damburneya in a tropical rainforest. figshare.
+Patterns of leaf trait variation underlie ecological differences among sympatric tree species of *Damburneya* in a tropical rainforest. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.20452599.v4"

 To replicate the analyses and plots, users should create a project directory to store results.
 It is highly recommendend to create an R project in this directory, and use the "here" package to automate the paths for saving files there.